Approximating Analytic Spectra of Hyperbolic Systems with Summation-by-Parts Finite Difference Operators: SBP-SAT Finite Difference Approximation

 and thus a stable discretization, where the rate of change of the discrete energy mimics that of continuous case as in \eqref{eqn: energydot}.

-We note that the discrete energy estimate \eqref{eqn: discrete_energy2}, places bounds on the solution at any final time $T$.
+We note that the discrete energy estimate \eqref{eqn: discrete_energy2}, places bounds on the solution at any final time $T$, for the case of zero boundary and source data.
 This means that the numerical solution converges as the grid is refined but only on a compact domain in both space and time.
-Because we are interested in how a discretization approximates continuous growth/decay rates it is important to underscore that such stability estimates do not guarantee the the temporal evolution of the discrete system matches that of the of the continuous (which is ensured by a stronger notion known as strict stability, see \cite{SVARD201417}), which we will discuss in more detail in \Cref{sec:discrete_spec}.
+Because we are interested in how a discretization approximates analytic growth/decay rates it is important to underscore that such stability estimates do not guarantee the temporal evolution of the discrete system matches that of the of the continuous (which is ensured by a stronger notion known as strict stability, see \cite{SVARD201417}), which we will discuss in more detail in \Cref{sec:discrete_spec}.